-Sec ction Agreed Upon Procedure Result of Procedure (5) Criteria to assess the fitness and propriety of directors 5(1) The age of a exceed 70 y a person who serves as Director shall not rears.
+Sec ction Agreed Upon Procedure Result of Procedure (5) Criteria to a assess the fitness and propriety of directors 5(1) The age of a exceed 70 y a person who serves as Director shall not /ears.
 Complied None of the Directors exceeded 70 years of age.
-5(2) A person shall not hold office as a Director or any other equivalent position in more than 20 companies/ societies/ bodies corporate including Subsidiaries or Associate Companies of the Finance Companies Provided that such 20 companies/entities/ institutions, not more than 10 companies shall be those classified as Specified Business Entities in terms of the Sri Lanka Accounting and Auditing Standards Act No. 15 of 1995.
+5(2) other equiv societies/ or Associat Provided th not more thas Specified hall not hold office as a Director or any alent position in more than 20 companies/bodies corporate including Subsidiaries e Companies of the Finance Companies at such 20 companies/entities/ institutions, nan 10 companies shall be those classified I Business Entities in terms of the Sri Lanka and Auditing Standards Act No. 15 of 1995.
 Complied No Director holds directorships of more than 20 companies / entities / Institutes inclusive of subsidiaries or associate companies during the year 2019/20.
-(6) Manageme nt functions delegated by the board 6(1) Committee, Directors or that such shall not delegate any matters to a Board Chief Executive Officer, Executive Key Management Personnel, to an extent delegation would significantly hinder or ability of the Board as a whole to discharge S. Complied The Board is empowered by the Articles of Association to delegate its powers to a committee of directors or to a director or employee upon such terms and conditions and with such restrictions as the Board may think fit.
+(6) Management functions delegated by the board 6(1) Committee, Directors of that such shall not delegate any matters to a Board Chief Executive Officer, Executive r Key Management Personnel, to an extent delegation would significantly hinder or ability of the Board as a whole to discharge s.
+Complied The Board is empowered by the Articles of Association to delegate its powers to a committee of directors or to a director or employee upon such terms and conditions and with such restrictions as the Board may think fit.
 6(2) place on a shall review the delegation processes in periodic basis to ensure that they remain the needs of the Finance Company.
 Complied The delegated powers are reviewed by the Board to ensure that they remain relevant to the needs of the company.
 (7) The Chairm an and CEO 7(1) Chairman and Chief Executive Officer shall and shall not be performed by the same Complied Roles of Chairman and CEO are separate and held by two individuals appointed by the Board.
-7(2) preferably a where the the Board Executive D documented independen an shall be a Non-Executive Director and n Independent Director as well.
-In the case Chairman is not an Independent Director, shall designate an Independent Non - birector as the Senior Director with suitably d terms of reference to ensure a greater t element.
-The designation of the Senior all be disclosed in the Finance Company Complied Chairman is a non- executive director of the Company.
+7(2) preferably a where the the Board Executive D documented independen nan shall be a Non-Executive Director and an Independent Director as well.
+In the case Chairman is not an Independent Director, shall designate an Independent Non - Director as the Senior Director with suitably d terms of reference to ensure a greater at element.
+The designation of the Senior all be disclosed in the Finance Company ort.
+Complied Chairman is a non- executive director of the Company.
 Company has designated an Independent Non- Executive Director as the Senior Director of the Company.
 (This is disclosed in the Annual Report page 18.)
-7(3) The Board e Report, whi Report, the Executive C [including fi relevant rela and the Ch shall disclose in its Corporate Governance ch shall be an integral part of its Annual identity of the Chairman and the Chief Officer and the nature of any relationship nancial, business family or other material/ ationship(s)], if any, between the Chairman ief Executive Officer and the relationships abers of the Board.
+7(3) Report, who Report, the Executive Concluding for relevant relevant the Ch shall disclose in its Corporate Governance ich shall be an integral part of its Annual identity of the Chairman and the Chief Officer and the nature of any relationship mancial, business family or other material/ationship(s)], if any, between the Chairman ief Executive Officer and the relationships of the Board.
 Complied Company has a process to identify the relationship between Chairman, CEO and the Board members and the nature of any relationship amongst the members of the Board.